 Insights gained by discussions with resident inspectors related to age-related degradation trends (e.g., leaks, flow blockage in fire water systems, reduced heat exchanger efficiency).

-AMP effectiveness reviews conducted by the licensee.
+Insights gained by any AMP effectiveness reviews conducted by the licensee.
 Additional information to consider when evaluating AMP effectiveness is contained in attachment 3 of this inspection procedure.

 Programs with monitoring results that were performed for the first time or those that identified examination or test results not experienced in the past.